python/typing/docs/spec/concepts.rst

 An expression typed as :ref:`Any`, on the other hand, should be assumed to have _some_ specific static type, but _which_ static type is not known.
-A static type checker should not emit static type errors on an expression or statement if :ref:`Any` might represent a static type which would avoid the error.
+A static type checker should not emit static type errors on an expression or statement if :ref:`!Any` might represent a static type which would avoid the error.
 (This is defined more precisely below, in terms of materialization and assignability.)